bbauska/JS-svg/README.md

   alt="." />
 <!-- (./images/media/image54.jpg){width="3.15in" height="3.15in"} -->

-***Figure 7-2.** The four shapes we\'ll make move*
+***Figure 7-2.** The four shapes we&apos;ll make move*

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch7-3a">7.3a CSS Keyframes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Animated sequences can be created with CSS using a \@keyframes rule.
+Animated sequences can be created with CSS using a &commat;keyframes rule.
-Much like traditional keyframes used in animation, motion graphics, and video editing software, CSS \@keyframes define the state of certain properties at a particular point in time (or step in a sequence).
-For example, at time t, our subject might be at position \[x1, y1\], and at time t + 5, the subject might have moved to \[x2, y2\].
+Much like traditional keyframes used in animation, motion graphics, and video editing software, CSS &commat;keyframes define the state of certain properties at a particular point in time (or step in a sequence).
+For example, at time t, our subject might be at position &lbrack;x1, y1&rbrack;, and at time t + 5, the subject might have moved to &lbrack;x2, y2&rbrack;.
 Keyframes define these points in time, and the transition between one state and another is what constitutes the animation.
 We call this process "tweening" (meaning "inbetweening"), as the animation occurs in these inbetween states.

-The syntax for CSS \@keyframes is quite self-explanatory.
+The syntax for CSS &commat;keyframes is quite self-explanatory.
 You can set the start and end keyframes of a simple animation with from and to directives, or if you have something a little more complex in mind, you can use percentages to specify the point at which certain transitions should trigger.
-Once the \@keyframes rule is defined, it then needs to be called by an element using the animation-name property, and we also need to specify how long the animation should take (the animation-duration).
+Once the &commat;keyframes rule is defined, it then needs to be called by an element using the animation-name property, and we also need to specify how long the animation should take (the animation-duration).
 There are other optional properties that we can